-I, Captain Scott Carnegie, Director of DPS MCSD, on behalf of the State of MISSISSIPPI, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Captain Dennis Stevenson, Director of Motor Carrier, on behalf of the State of MISSISSIPPI, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+Captain Stevenson is the Director of Motor Carrier.
+Lt.
+Scott Carnegie retired December 31, 2018.

-2 - Annual Review of Laws, Regulations, Policies and Compatibility Certification
+Part 5 Section 2 - Annual Review of Laws, Regulations, Policies and Compatibility Certification

-You must answer all three questions and indicate your acceptance of the certification declaration in order to check this part complete on the Dashboard.
+You must answer all three questions and indicate your acceptance of the certification declaration.
 Selecting 'no' in the declaration may impact your State's eligibility for MCSAP funding.

 - 1. What is the name of your certifying State official?
-Captain Scott Carnegie - 2.
+Captain Dennis Stevenson - 2.
 What is the title of your certifying State offical?
-Director of DPS MCSD - 3.
-What are the phone # and email address of your State official?
-601-987-1454; scarnegie@dps.ms.gov
+Director of Motor Carrier Safety Division - 3.
+What are the phone # and email address of your State official? dstevenson@dps.ms.gov 601-987-1454